TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

 .. class:: SystemRandom([seed])

-   Class that uses the :func:`os.urandom` function for generating random numbers from sources provided by the operating system.
+   Class that uses the :func:`os.urandom` function for generating random numbers kutoka sources provided by the operating system.
 Not available on all systems.
    Does not rely on software state, and sequences are not reproducible.
 Accordingly, the :meth:`seed` method has no effect and is ignored.
    The :meth:`getstate` and :meth:`setstate` methods raise